desicochrane/blogger/src/posts/2018-02-18-gopher-forth-and-binary-multiply.md

 | \\( (17,28) \\)       | 2.4 ns/op          | 13.0 ns/op         | 14.1 ns/op            |
 | \\( (19998,12234) \\) | 2.4 ns/op          | 4,182 ns/op        | 45.6 ns/op            |

-So we can see that while our performance has not changed much for small inputs, our new algorithm seems to scale for larger much better.
+So we can see that while our performance has not changed much for small inputs, our new algorithm seems to scale much better for larger inputs.

 ### Understanding what's happening
 > todo